School-of-Code-HQ/working-with-files/README.md

 - take in quoteText (String)
 - create a quote object
 - assign a unique id to the quote object (using a v4 uuid)
-- read/parse all quote objects from `quotes.json`
+- read/parse all quote objects from the file that the `FILENAME` variable points to
-- save the quote object to the `quotes.json` file at the end of the array
+- write to the `FILENAME file the array of quotes including the new quote object at the end of the array
 - return the newly created quote object

 💡 Here's an example of the quote object structure.